Always hungry? Are you having a hard time skipping meals?

 A rich variety of mostly plant-based whole foods, such as fresh vegetables, fruits, nuts, seeds, healthy fats, and some animal proteins like poultry and fish, provide your body with essential micro- and macronutrients needed to calm your systems, giving them the chance to recover.

 You’ll help your body get rid of excess fluids, fat and toxic build-up.
 As a result, you’ll digest better, absorb nutrients, alkalize, detoxify, impede inflammations, balance hormones, support gut and strengthen immunity.

-If this sounds overwhelming, our 28-Days Personal Body Reset program could be a great solution.
-It’s designed to heal your metabolism and body with personalized nutrition, exercise and stress relief.
+If this sounds overwhelming, our 6 Weeks Personal Body Reset program could be a great solution.
+It's designed to heal your metabolism and body with personalized nutrition, exercise and stress relief.
 We focus on getting healthy and living a life apt to your body and mind type.

 Real food, and eating better, not less.
 No diet powder, shake, tablet or calorie-restrictive diet on earth will get you the same results.
 Just follow your unique roadmap and recipes while you restore your body into a clean, lean temple that feels damn good to live in!